 How Ipsos i-Say Points & Rewards Work

-100 points on Ipsos equals $1.
-You can trade the points in for gift cards for Amazon, Starbucks, Target, etc – the cards are delivered instantly.
-You can redeem i-Say points once you get to 500, which is much lower than other sites, and they don't expire as long as your account is active (you don't answer any surveys for 45 days).
+100 points on Ipsos iSay is worth $1.
+You trade the points in for gift cards for Amazon, Starbucks, Target, etc – the cards are delivered instantly.
+You can redeem i-Say points once you get to 500, which is much lower than other sites, and they don’t expire as long as your account is active (you don’t answer any surveys for 45 days).

 You can also request a Paypal payment (slightly more expensive, 1530 points for $15) but that will take 3-4 weeks to process.
 You can also request a prepaid Visa card, $2000 points for $20, with no premium and that takes 4-8 weeks to get to you (it’s sent by USPS).

-Finally, you can cash in 250 points for an entry into the prize sweepstakes.
+Finally, you can cash in 250 iSay points for an entry into the prize sweepstakes.

 Is Ipsos i-Say Worth It?

-My best advice is to sign up, give it a run through and test try a few surveys to see how many you qualify for (for what it's worth, their time estimates on surveys is conservative… I rarely took that much time).
-Since the sign-up process is so quick, it's low risk.
+If you’re OK with that result, my best advice is to give it a try and see how many you qualify for (for what it’s worth, their time estimates on surveys is too high… I usually finished them must faster than they estimated).
+Since the sign-up process is so quick, it’s low risk.

 As for how much money you can make, it will not get you rich.
-It's nice to get a few bucks every so often for answering surveys, but this won't make you rich.
-I think anyone who promises wealth and riches from a survey site is delusional. 🙂
+It’s nice to get a few bucks every so often for answering iSay surveys but that’s all it’ll be, a few bucks here or there.
+I think anyone who promises wealth and riches from a survey website is delusional. 🙂